 The Alaska Department of Fish and Game maintains a commercial harvest database, based on landing report receipts - fish tickets.
 These data are comprehensive for all commercial salmon, herring, shellfish, and groundfish from 1969 to present.
-Data is stored in an Oracle relational database and available to regional staff via the State of Alaska wide-area network.
+Data are stored in an Oracle relational database and available to regional staff via the State of Alaska wide-area network.

 The three resource management agencies tasked with commercial fisheries management in Alaska are the Alaska Department of Fish and Game (ADF&G), the International Pacific Halibut Commission (IPHC), and the National Marine Fisheries Service - Alaska Region (NMFS-AK).
-Beginning in 2001, these agencies developed a consolidated landing, production, and IFQ reporting from a sole source.
-This collaborative effort, the Interagency Electronic Reporting System (IERS), was developed with initial funding provided through the Pacific States Marine Fisheries Commission.
-The web-based reporting component of this system is eLandings and the desktop application for the at-sea catcher processor fleet is seaLandings.
-Vessels using the seaLandings application email landing and production report to the centralized database as an email attachment.
+Beginning in 2001, these agencies began development of a consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
+The web-based reporting component of this system is eLanding.
+The desktop application for the at-sea catcher processor fleet is seaLandings.
+Vessels using the seaLandings application email landing and production reports to the centralized database as an email attachment. tLandings was developed to address electronic reporting on-board salmon tender vessels.
+The application and the landings database.
+Fisheries management agencies use a separate application, the IERS Agency Interface, to view and edit landing reports.
+The IERS management/development team have developed and are expanding an eLogbook, for groundfish catcher processors and crab catcher vessels.
+Initial deployment of the eLogbook occurred in 2010.